 - oil for deep frying (I used peanut oil.)

 - Clean flowers well to get rid of insects.
-Take away leaves.
+Take away the leaves.
 They're not edible.
 Soak them in water for about 10 minutes.
 Drain & pat dry with kitchen paper towels.

-- In a bowl, whisk egg yolks, milk, salt, vanilla and sifted flour.
+- In a bowl, whisk the egg yolks, milk, salt, vanilla and sifted flour.
 Whisk until the batter becomes smooth and dense.
 Cover and let it rest for half an hour.